A vrhmd object is optional. You only need to make one if you want to use a virtual reality head-mounted display.

 afterOpenCode

-For vrhmd objects, beforeOpenCode code runs after the HMD is opened (with the imaging pipeline).
-For all of these properties, code can also use variable ptbVrhmd containing the Psychtoolbox HMD “handle” returned by PsychVRHMD('AutoSetupHMD').
+For vrhmd objects, code in all these properties can also use variable ptbVrhmd containing the Psychtoolbox HMD handle returned by PsychVRHMD('AutoSetupHMD').

 PsychBench uses record properties to record information during experiments.
-You can't set record properties but you can see them in experiment results by listing them input property report.
+You can't set record properties but you can see them in experiment results using input property report.